Department of Preventive Medicine

 • Occitanie branch;

-• Nîmes office.
+• Nîmes branch.

 Depending on the situation, we may also offer you phone appointments.